Botanical Name: Dracaena deremensis

 Light: Moderate to bright light.
 Keep plant out of direct sunlight which can scorch its leaves, leaving brown marks.
 Pale leaves can indicate that light is too low.

-Water: This Dracaena plant will tolerate many abuses, but not soggy soil.
+Water: 'Janet Craig' Dracaena will tolerate many abuses, but not soggy soil.
 Water thoroughly, allowing the top inch (2.5 cm) of the soil to dry out between waterings.
+Water less in winter, when light levels are lower and growth has slowed.
 Use a pot with a drainage hole to prevent wet soil.
+Overwatering will cause leaves to turn yellow and fall off.

 Humidity: 40-60% relative humidity